puppetlabs/puppet-docs/source/pe/2.5/install_upgrading.markdown

     # ./puppet-enterprise-upgrader

 This will start the upgrader in interactive mode.
-If the puppet master role and the console (previously dashboard) role are installed on different servers, **you must upgrade the puppet master first.**
+If the puppet master role and the console role are installed on different servers, **you must upgrade the puppet master first.**

 {{ slowbigdatabase }}